jackschmell/Baseball-AI/README.md

 *  Better strategic decisions: Knowing the pitch type can also help a team make better strategic decisions.
 For example, if a base runner knows a pitcher is likely to throw a breaking ball with a runner on first base, they might be more likely to steal second base because the pitcher will have a harder time throwing them out.

 <img src='https://wallpapers.com/images/featured/gza8bsyc04oix54s.jpg'>
+# How Effective is Reacting compared to guessing?

 Being able to identify the pitch type before the ball is thrown can give batters and teams a competitive advantage in baseball